waggle-sensor/beehive-server/publishing-tools/README.md

                                     with values in sanity range
 ```

-The expected sensor stream format is just a CSV-like format of sensor values,
+The expected sensor stream format is just a CSV-like format with fields:
-with fields:

 * `Node ID`
 * `Timestamp`